Space and Service Design

 Making the future sustainable

-Space & service designers focus on making the future sustainable.
-Designers are key players in shaping solutions that support the UN sustainable development goals.
-You will work on emerging challenges such as sustainable food production and consumption, health and wellbeing, future cities, circular economy, design for inclusion,…
+Space & service designers focus on making the future sustainable and shape solutions that support the UN sustainable development goals.
+You work on emerging challenges such as sustainable food, health & wellbeing, circular economy, inclusion, …

-Our partners in education are Achilles Design, Archipelago, Bold Media, Gelotology, Inter Flanders, Knight Moves, Flanders DC, Peel, Switchrs, Ovam, Quest Studio, Real Space Agency, Studio Dott, The Green Eyl, iO, Namahn, Deepak Mehta, Createlli, LDV, Inter Flanders, RE-ST, Springbok, …
+Achilles Design, Archipelago, Bold Media, Gelotology, Inter Flanders, Knight Moves, Flanders DC, Peel, Switchrs, Quest Studio, Real Space Agency, Studio Dott, Voidwalker, iO, Namahn, Deepak Mehta, Createlli, LDV, RE-ST, Springbok, …